MAIN-MK-TAN/OmegaS/README.md

 This is a **simulated**, **non-deployable**, **modular signal research platform** — not a real-world C2 system.
 All payloads are stubs or rendered outputs.
 ---

-## 🧠 Mission
+## Mission

 - Model, simulate, and study perceptual irregularities caused by precision waveforms.
 - Define new attack surfaces rooted in cognitive signal manipulation.
 - Enable ethical, lawful research of human-machine perceptual boundaries.

 This is what most teams bury under clearance levels.
-This was built in a bedroom by a minor.
+This was built in a bedroom by a sleep-deprived minor, originally with a mild headache (no, I didnt test audio payloads on myself.
+I respect bioethics and would rather not turn my brain into slime).

 ---

-## ✅ TODO
+## TODO

-- Port all already done research to here.
+- *Port existing research into public modules
-- Add psychoacoustic simulations.
+- *Add psychoacoustic simulations.
+- *Add JSON definitions of specific payloads/frequencies for quick analyzation

 ---

-## 🗂️ Repo Structure
+## Repo Structure

 ```